Mac-lp3/ufree/README.md

 * GET - Returns the attendee details (see response object)
 * POST - not used
 * PUT - Updates this attendee
-* DELETE - Deletes this attendee
+* DELETE - Deletes this attendee (just removes them from the event)

 ### Request
 ```